oguska/netdiag/README.md

 Download or clone the repository, then place `netdiag.ps1` in the preferred working directory.

-Example:

 ```powershell
 Set-Location C:\scripts
 Unblock-File .\netdiag.ps1
 ```

-If local execution policy prevents the script from running, start it with:
+If the local execution policy prevents the script from running:

 ```powershell
 powershell.exe -NoProfile -ExecutionPolicy Bypass -File .\netdiag.ps1